blackode/elixir-tips/README.md

 ### 8  Finding All Started Applications

 We can check the all the applications which are started along with our application.
 Sometimes we have to check whether a particular application is started or not.
-So, it helps you in those situations..
-If you are a beginner, you don’t feel of using this much.
+So, it helps you in those situations.
+If you are a beginner, you don’t feel will be using this much.
 But I am pretty sure of this tip will become handy when you work with multiple applications.

 ```elixir
 iex> Application.started_applications